zubayrrr/zubayrrr.github.io/md/devlog/terraform.md

 - Takes 2 input sources
 	- Terraform Config
 	- State(current state of the infrastructure)
 - Core takes the input from the config and state and compares what needs to be changed and what is already there as per the config and state.
 - It essentially **creates the execution plan** that the providers use.

 ### Providers

-- This can be providers for the specifc technology(AWS, GCP, Azure, OpenStack, other [IaaS](../devlog/IaaS.md))
+- This can be providers for the specific technology(AWS, GCP, Azure, OpenStack, other [IaaS](../devlog/IaaS.md))
 - It can also has providers for higher level technologies([kubernetes](../devlog/kubernetes.md), other [PaaS](/not_created.md) or even [SaaS](/not_created.md))
 - It has over 100 providers and over 1000 resources.
+- `terraform init` will automatically recognize what providers are being used and it’ll initialize them for you.

 ## Example config files